Skip Navigation

 Andalusia is the axis between Europe and Africa and the meeting point of the Atlantic Ocean and the Mediterranean Sea.
 This region has been coveted by many different cultures throughout history since prehistoric times.

-The Andalusia region has an area of 87,268 km2 and represents 17.3% of Spain and is therefore larger than the entire Benelux region.
+The Andalusia region has an area of 87,268 km2 and represents 17.3% of Spain and is, therefore, larger than the entire Benelux region.

-In barely forty kilometers you can go from alpine mountain landscapes to tropical areas on the shores of the Mediterranean.
+In barely forty kilometres, you can go from alpine mountain landscapes to tropical areas on the shores of the Mediterranean.
 The coast of Andalusia stretches for almost 900 kilometers and is home to a large number of towns, villages and beaches that are a pleasure to visit.

 The whole ensemble represents a range of attractions for tourists, from impressive monuments in big cities to typical small villages, which have been a constant source of inspiration for artists of all kinds.